gokulnair2001/Texido/README.md

 # Inspiration ❤️

-This is an assistant app which have inbuit commands and reply, so the idea came to me when i used the Arogya Setu App official app by Indian🇮🇳 government which have inbuilt commands and reply to diagnose COVID19, so i thought why not i make an app which would give instant replies to what you ask.
-So you can make changes as your need and make it more versatile I know its not an upto the mark project but sometimes while you need only a pinch of command and reply to work on you can use this, like the one we see in tavel booking apps.
+This is an assistant app which have inbuit commands and reply, so the idea came to me when i used the Arogya Setu, official app by Indian🇮🇳 government which have inbuilt commands/reply to diagnose COVID19, so i thought why not i make an app which would give instant replies to what you ask.
+So at last landed with Texido, you can make changes in code on what your need is and make it more versatile I know its not an upto the mark project but there are times when you need only a pinch of command and reply to work on, during those times you can use Texido.

 # Introduction ⚒
 Working of this app is very simple write your command and just press the small gif image present over there and Texido will reply.It have various inbuilt commands